A Generically Contrastive Spatiotemporal Representation Enhancement for 3D Skeleton Action Recognition: Introduction

 \section{Introduction}

 Human action recognition is an active task in the computer vision area.
-Due to its wide range of applications in human-computer interaction, video analysis, virtual reality, and so on, this task has been researched extensively in the past decade \cite{ren2020survey}.
+Due to its wide range of applications in human-computer interaction, video analysis, virtual reality, and so on, this task has been researched extensively in the past decade \cite{ren2024survey}.
 In recent years, with the development of depth sensors \cite{cao2017realtime} and human pose estimation algorithms \cite{dang2019deep}, the skeleton sequence consisting of coordinates of human joints can be easily acquired.
-The so-called skeleton-based action recognition utilizing human joints has attracted much interest due to its robustness to background clutter, illumination, and viewpoint changes \cite{zhang2019comprehensive}.
+Skeleton-based action recognition utilizing human joints has attracted much interest due to its robustness to background clutter, illumination, and viewpoint changes \cite{ren2024survey}.

-Generally, most of the previous approaches \cite{shi2019two,chen2021channel,chen2021multi} in skeleton-based action recognition follow a paradigm as shown in Figure \ref{fig: Motivation}.
-A skeleton encoder extracts the spatiotemporal co-occurrence feature, and a softmax linear classifier is used to project the feature to the category distributions.
-However, the global features may mix the spatiotemporal information, which confuses the spatial- and temporal-specific information reflecting different semantics at the joint level and frame level.
-For example, when distinguishing between the action "put on a hat" and "take off a hat", which have more differences in the frame-level dimension, temporal-specific information is more important.
-But for the action "point to something" and "throw", they have more spatial differences in the joint-level dimension, so spatial-specific information is more important to distinguish them.
+Generally, most of the previous approaches \cite{shi2019two,chen2021channel,chen2021multi} in skeleton-based action recognition follow a framework as shown in Figure \ref{fig: Motivation}.
+A skeleton encoder aggregates the spatiotemporal co-occurrence feature \cite{li2018co}, and a softmax-based linear classifier is used to project the pooling feature to the category distributions.
+However, this widespread framework has some limitations.
+The main problem is the absence of explicit exploitation of the latent data distributions, thereby leading to confusion about ambiguous samples and sub-optimum solutions of skeleton encoders.

-The key to action recognition is matching the motion patterns to the action categories.
-When our humans do this job, we can infer the actions by individually matching the spatial context information or the temporal context information to the actions we have seen before.
-Thus, the motion patterns might be decoupled into spatial motion patterns and temporal motion patterns.
-The same action performed by different persons may have similar spatiotemporal-decoupling attentive features.
-This motivates us to model cross-sequence spatiotemporal relations of human skeleton sequences.

-In recent years, contrastive learning \cite{he2020momentum,chen2020simple} has achieved great success in self-supervised representation learning, due to its strong ability to study cross-sample relations.
-It can pull together the features from positive pairs and push away the features from negative pairs.